effectai/engine/README.md

 ---

-Welcome to the Effect AI Task Execution Engine Protocol Monorepo.
+Welcome to the Effect AI Protocol Monorepo.
 This repository contains all the core packages and components required to run our decentralized, peer-to-peer tasking infrastructure.

 ## Packages